Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Motivating example: the COPERS trial

 We argue that random allocation is a valid IV: the assumptions concerning unconfoundedness and instrument relevance are justified by design.
 The exclusion restriction assumption seems plausible with our choices for $A$, as only those participants receiving at least one training sessions would know how to use the CB coping mechanisms and potentially to improve their disability.
 It is unlikely that that random allocation has a direct effect, though since participants were not blinded to their allocation, we cannot completely rule out some psychological effects of knowing one belongs to the control or active group on pain and disability.

 We perform each of the methods in turn, TSLS, IV-g and IV-TMLE to estimate $\mbox{ATT}(v)$.
 As Table \ref{binexpCOPERS} summarises, the use of DR methods, even after using Super Learner does not result in a material change in the point estimates or SEs, compared to standard TSLS.
-All 5 estimators give the same inference, namely, there is no evidence of an average treatment effect in the treated, and there is no evidence of effect modification by baseline depression.
-The lack of statistical significance may be due to small numbers of participants in the trial.
-While not statistically significant, the direction of the treatment effect modification is interesting: the point estimates indicate the treatment may benefit more those with higher depression symptoms at baseline (the ATT resulting in a reduction in the disability score).
+All five estimators result in the same conclusions, namely that there is no evidence of an average treatment effect in the treated, and also that there is no evidence of effect modification by baseline depression.
+This result could be due to small numbers of participants in the trial, or indeed our definition of being exposed to treatment (attending at least one session).
+Nevertheless, the direction of the treatment effect modification is interesting, indicating that the treatment may benefit more those with higher depression symptoms at baseline, suggesting a reduction in the disability score.